FtuoilXelrash/CelestialBarrage/README.txt

 Impact Filtering Settings:
 - Log Player Impacts? (bool): When true, logs when meteors hit players to Discord
 - Log Structure Impacts? (bool): When true, logs when meteors hit structures/bases to Discord
-- Filter Smoke Rockets? (bool): When true, prevents spam from smoke rocket impacts
 - Minimum Impact Damage Threshold (float): Only logs impacts with damage of this amount or higher (default: 50.0).
-Prevents Discord spam from low-damage hits
+Prevents Discord spam from low-damage hits (includes filtering of smoke rockets which do 0 damage)

 DISCORD RATE LIMITING: